 On July 31, 2000, we entered into an agreement to acquire by merger all of the gaming assets of CRC Holdings, Inc. for approximately \$181.3 million, including amounts required to refinance certain existing indebtedness and to acquire the minority interest in Louisiana Casino Cruises, Inc., or LCCI, CRC's majority owned subsidiary.
 The closings of the agreements with the LCCI minority owners and CRC are conditioned upon one another.
 We expect to close the CRC acquisition in the first half of 2001 and in no event later than October 31, 2001.
-We expect to incur approximately \$15.7 million in one-time acquisition and financing related costs related to the closing of the CRC acquisition, all of which we expect will be capitalized as part of the acquired company.
+We expect to incur approximately \$15.7 million in one-time acquisition and financing related costs related to the closing of the CRC acquisition.